pathfindertools/cryptonet/content/pages/home.md

         headline: Polygon Grants Hackathon
         subhead: 'Aug 30 - Oct 29, 2021'
         text: >-
-          "<p>First Polygon-centric hackathon and quadratic funding grant dedicated to the growth of the Polygon ecosystem.</p>"
+          First Polygon-centric hackathon and quadratic funding grant dedicated to the growth of the Polygon ecosystem.
         link: 'https://www.polygongrantshackathon.com/'
         buttonLabel: Learn more and register
     style: